Pfoxj/Main/contents/builders-day/index.md

   bio: "Michael is responsible for identifying and pursuing opportunities for philanthropic investment in science and technology.
 He joined the Arnold Foundation after serving as the assistant director for biotechnology at the White House Office of Science and Technology Policy for six years.
 At the White House, Michael was responsible for developing and driving initiatives in life sciences research, including the Administration\u2019s efforts focused on improving veterans\u2019 mental health, combating antibiotic resistance, increasing access to federally funded scientific research results, restoring pollinator health, and reforming the regulatory system for biotechnology products."
   isScienceFair: false
   home: Washington DC
-- name: Mike Perry
-  subtitle: Tor
-  image: /static/img/people/mike_perry.jpg
-  bio: Lead developer on Tor Browser, developer of Torbutton, author of TorFlow.
-Runs one of the directory authorities.
-The Tor network is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
-Tor's users employ this network by connecting through a series of virtual tunnels rather than making a direct connection, thus allowing both organizations and individuals to share information over public networks without compromising their privacy.
-  isScienceFair: false
-  home: SF
 - name: Mitchell Baker
   subtitle: Mozilla Foundation & Corp, Executive Chairperson
   image: /static/img/people/mitchell_baker.jpg